apiato/documentation/docs/testing.md

 If you do not explicitly define the `$auth` property in your test class, it will be defaulted to true automatically.

-In the context of testing, when `$auth` is set to true, the `makeCall()` function will handle authentication by creating a testing user (if one is not already available) and injecting their access token into the headers before making the API call.
+In the context of testing, when `$auth` is set to true, the `makeCall` method will handle authentication by creating a testing user (if one is not already available) and injecting their access token into the headers before making the API call.

 It's important to use `$auth = false` only for endpoints that do not require authentication,